dmonay/react-go-chat-app/README.md

    and/or authorized.
 2. For the pruposes of the demo, we store the messages in-memory.
 Messages are stored in a slice and maintain a UUID.
 In the future, this could allow us to delete messages on-demand and perform other actions on a per-message level (favorite, respond, etc).
 Note: a slice is not an ideal data structure for scale.
 To maintain order and also allow for quick lookups by UUID, a tree will be a better data structre.
 3. The `store` service is architected to be expanded with further types and methods to be used for persistent storage.
 4. If socket is closed on the server-side, client redirects back to homepage so that FE and BE state don't get out of sync.
+You can test this by killing the server while client is running.
 In a realstic scenario, we would attempt up to n times to reconnect, and if we re-establish connection with server, grab state from there.
 5. You can simulate multiple clients connecting by opening `localhost:3000` in multiple tabs.
 The server will log whenever a client connects and disconnects.
 6. To avoid memory leaks, we terminate a socket-handling goroutine 10 minutes after no frames had been received over that socket